Last Updated on August 24, 2023

 River Cruising Through the Iron Gates of Eastern Europe

-It was comfortable aboard the Elba but I rarely took advantage of time to relax on deck since on this Eastern European river cruise we were always exploring towns during the day and sailing at night.
+It was comfortable aboard the Elba, but I rarely took advantage of time to relax on deck since we always explored towns during the day and sailed at night on this Eastern European river cruise.

-That was rectified on Sunday as we spent the day cruising through the Iron Gates, the narrowest and, to some, the prettiest section of the Danube.
+That was rectified on Sunday as we cruised through the Iron Gates, the narrowest and, to some, the prettiest section of the Danube.

-It’s a lovely section of the river that is flanked by tall limestone cliffs, a 150-yard wide channel that cuts through the Carpathian and Balkan mountains.
-One of the most famous sights on it is the huge carving in the rock of the ancient Romanian tribal chief Decebal, completed in 2004.
+It’s a lovely section of the river flanked by tall limestone cliffs.
+The 150-yard-wide channel cuts through the Carpathian and Balkan mountains.
+One of the most famous sights on it is the massive carving of the rock of the ancient Romanian tribal chief Decebal, which was completed in 2004.

 Wonderful Veliko Tarnovo and Arbanassi

-The following day on our river cruise through Eastern Europe we docked in the Bulgarian port of Vidin to visit the unique Belogradchik Fortress, a stronghold originally constructed by the Romans and enhanced by successive empires.
-We climbed the rocks about it for some spectacular views of the surrounding countryside.
+On our river cruise through Eastern Europe the following day, we docked in the Bulgarian port of Vidin to visit the unique Belogradchik Fortress.
+This stronghold was originally constructed by the Romans and enhanced by successive empires.
+We climbed the rocks around it for some spectacular views of the surrounding countryside.

-Let loose to wander on our own for an hour in Veliko Tarnovo, I wandered up Rakovski Street, a wonderful artisan’s street, lined with art shops and galleries, and the occasional workshop of a potter or coppersmith.
-The cobblestone street curved along the hillside, flanked on both sides by century-old buildings filled with small shops and galleries.
+Let loose to wander on our own for an hour in Veliko Tarnovo, I walked up Rakovski Street, an incredible artisan’s street lined with art shops and galleries and the occasional workshop of a potter or coppersmith.
+The cobblestone street curved along the hillside, flanked by century-old buildings filled with small shops and galleries on both sides.

-It was an amazingly photographic and colorful, and even from an architectural perspective quite interesting.
-Coming out of one gallery I looked up and saw contrails of two jets flying high overhead and felt as if I was in another world, transported back in time.
+It was amazingly photographic and colorful, and even from an architectural perspective, quite interesting.
+Coming out of one gallery, I saw contrails of two jets flying high overhead, and I felt as if I was in another world, transported back in time.

-Later on we drove to Arbanassi, just a few miles away and had a delicious lunch accompanied by quite good Bulgarian Cabernet Sauvignon.
-Throughout it we were entertained by local musicians and dancers.
+Later, we drove to Arbanassi, just a few miles away, and had a delicious lunch with quite a good Bulgarian Cabernet Sauvignon.
+Throughout the lunch, we were entertained by local musicians and dancers.
 After the restaurant, we walked over to the nearby fresco-adorned Church of the Nativity, another over-the-top cultural icon.

-Our river cruise in Eastern Europe ended in Bucharest in another ecclesiastical icon of sorts, the lively and crowded Caru’ cu Bere, a restaurant in the old section of Bucharest that was originally built to look like a church.
+Our river cruise in Eastern Europe ended in Bucharest at another ecclesiastical icon: the lively and crowded Caru’ cu Bere, a restaurant in the old section of Bucharest originally built to resemble a church.

-I never discovered whether that was just local lore or not, but the inside of the place was amazing, and the food quite good.
+I never discovered whether that was just local lore, but the inside of the place was amazing, and the food was quite good.

-You may also enjoy: Day-Tours in 5 of the Best Eastern European Cities / 10 Things to do in Budapest, You Don’t Want to Miss / Things to Do in Romania, Still Medieval Europe
+You may also enjoy: Day-Tours in 5 of the Best Eastern European Cities / 10 Things to do in Budapest, You Don’t Want to Miss / A Weekend in Prague

 If You Go: